microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 1. Open the module's README.md file and paste step three's resource, input and output into a README.md file:

     ```markdown
-    Copy in the designs from Step 3: Design Your Terraform Based Modules
+    Copy in the designs from Step 3: Design Your Terraform Modules
     ```

-1. Open the variables.tf and paste the following:
+1. Open the variables.tf and add the inputs for configuring your _Azure Function Walkthrough Module_ by pasting the following:

     ```terraform
-    //These are the inputs for configuring your Azure Function Walkthrough Module.
     variable "name" {
         description = "A name for the azure function app defining the walkthrough module and how it will be identified within your Azure subscription and resource group."
         type        = string